KVR Developer Challenge 2012

 - Interpolation - the faster your machine the smoother the ride.

-Trans Computer Maschine is a semi-modular Vintage Lead Synthesizer + Pattern Sequencer.
-Modeled after two legendary mono synths and a custom analog sequencer from Germany.
+Trans Computer Maschine is a semi-modular Vintage Lead Synthesizer + Pattern Sequencer, firstly modelled after two legendary synths and a custom analogue sequencer from Germany:

-- 3 Multi-Oscillators with Sawtooth, Triangle, Sawtooth-Triangle and variable Pulse shapes.
+3 Multi-Oscillators with Sawtooth, Triangle, Saw-Triangle and variable Pulse shapes.
+True analogue behaviour feat. accurate upper harmonics, phase isolation and drift.

-- Selectable 2/4-pole resonant LP Filter with auto-oscillation.
+Selectable 2/3/4-pole resonant LP Filter with auto-oscillation and Bass Recover.

 Modulok is a percussive sample pack made using two semi-modular analogue synths, a couple of vintage synthesizers and a bunch of analogue FX all linked together in a modular fashion.